Beyond-jQuery/book/manuscript/attributes.md

 But we don't want to use jQuery!
 So, how do we do all of this without it?
 Luckily, the modern web API offers an equally elegant solution, thanks to the [`classList` property on the `Element` interface][dom-classlist].
 The WHATWG web standards organization initially drafted the specification for `classList`, and the W3C has [included it in its DOM4 document][dom4-classlist] as well.

-Note that the `classList` property is set to a value of type [`DomTokenList`][dom-domtokenlist].
+Note that the `classList` property is a [`DomTokenList`][dom-domtokenlist].
 The `DomTokenList` interface contains four notable methods, each of which I will demonstrate throughout this section.
 You'll see how `classList` can be used to perform all sorts of operations on an element's `class` attribute soon, but first I'm going to focus one such method - [`contains`][dom-classlist-contains].

 To determine if a specific element contains a specific CSS class, the DOM API provides an intuitive property on the `classList` object: `contains`.
-The above jQuery solution looks equally elegant when using a native web solution.

 {title="reading classes using the DOM API - all modern browsers except for IE9", lang=javascript}
 ~~~~~~~